 Common factors that could lead to sleep deprivation is an increase in workload and volume of work for staff members.
 This is currently the number one reason for causes of stress within the workplace.
 Longer working hours also have an effect on staff, with over 80% of organisations stating that longer hours are now the norm for employees; this has a big impact on the work-life balance for many people.

 More organisations need to be aware of the potential damage employee health & well-being is causing their company.
 Spotting trends in sickness absence is one way to see if certain staff are suffering or having problems within the workplace.
-This way you are able to find out specific causes of absence and work with staff to ensure problems are resolved.
+From there you are able to find out specific causes of absence and work with staff to ensure problems are resolved.

 If you are currently sleeping for less than 6 hours per night, it is suggested that if you added an extra hour to your sleep the UK’s economy would add £24bn a year!

-Sign up for a free trial of e-days and see how an automated absence management system can help streamline your entire sickness and holiday process, which could have a positive effect on your employee well-being.
+Request a demo of e-days and see how an automated absence management system can help streamline your entire sickness and holiday process, which could have a positive effect on your employee well-being.